-Direct Maps for the Automatic Mounter
+Direct Maps

 Direct maps allow mounted directories to be distributed throughout a client's local file system.
 They contain the information that the automatic mounter needs to determine when, what, and how to mount a remote NFS directory.
 You can have as many direct maps as needed.
-A direct map for AutoFS is typically called /etc/auto.mapname, where mapname is some logical name that reflects the map's contents.